-Use the Object Info palette to change the width to 50mm (2").
+Use the Object Info palette to change the width to 50 mm (2").
 Type in the size you want, and then hit the Tab key once to move to the next field on the Object Info palette.

-while one side of the rectangle changed size while one side of the rectangle stayed where it was.
+while one side of the ectangle tayed where it was.
 This is controlled by the box position control, the series of nine dots on the Object Info palette.
 The black dot represents the origin of the object.

-Use the Object Info palette to change the height to 50mm (2").
+Use the Object Info palette to change the height to 50 mm (2").
 Type in the size you want, and then hit the Tab key once.
 Vectorworks will apply the new dimension to the rectangle.